pracco/pracco.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I'm the Senior Manager of Data Science at the New York State MTA

 ### More Information

-I'm the Senior Manager of Data Science at the New York State MTA.
+I work with baseball data in Python in my spare time

 ### Contact me